Jessieliao2001/Code_Sample/README.md

 # Python Data Analysis and Web Scraping Projects

-This repository contains a selection of data analysis and web scraping scripts in Python.
-Each project demonstrates proficiency with data processing, visualization, and scraping dynamic web content.
-These samples reflect a hands-on approach to challenges in text analysis, sentiment visualization, and automation in data extraction.
+This repository showcases various Python projects focused on data analysis and web scraping, covering tasks such as data processing, visualization, and dynamic web content extraction.
+Each project addresses unique challenges in data manipulation, text analysis, and automated data retrieval.

 ## Project Descriptions

-### 1. Sentiment Analysis Visualization
+### 1. Web Crawler for Movie Information

-- **Description**: Analyzes and visualizes sentiment data from movie reviews, identifying patterns across regions.
+- **Description**: Extracts detailed movie information from web pages, including names, genres, and ratings, and saves this information into a CSV file.
-- **Challenges**: This project required processing diverse datasets, dealing with regional encoding issues (e.g., handling Chinese characters), and implementing clear, comparative visuals.
+- **Challenges**: Managing pagination, avoiding IP blocks, and dynamically fetching content required robust error handling.
-- **Solution**: Applied SnowNLP for sentiment analysis, followed by structured DataFrame processing in Pandas to calculate sentiment proportions.
-Visualized regional sentiment with matplotlib using stacked bar charts to depict positive and negative proportions.
+- **Solution**: Used BeautifulSoup for HTML parsing, with randomized delays and proxy management to ensure stable data retrieval.
-- **Output**: Visualizations showcasing sentiment distributions across regions, including average sentiment scores for each region【8†source】.
+- **Output**: CSV file containing detailed movie metadata, facilitating further analysis【11†source】.

 ### 2. Web Scraping with Selenium

-- **Description**: Automates the extraction of user comments from Douban’s movie review pages.
-Integrates Selenium for navigation and Requests for HTTP handling.
+- **Description**: Automates the extraction of user comments from Douban’s movie review pages, integrating Selenium for navigation and Requests for HTTP handling.
-- **Challenges**: Douban’s website had dynamic content and access restrictions, requiring careful setup of headers, cookies, and random delays.
+- **Challenges**: Douban’s website contains dynamic content and access restrictions, requiring careful setup of headers, cookies, and random delays.
-- **Solution**: A hybrid approach using Selenium for JavaScript-rendered content and Requests for direct data retrieval.
-Integrated proxy management and error handling to mitigate access issues.
+- **Solution**: Implemented a hybrid approach using Selenium for JavaScript-rendered content and Requests for direct data retrieval, with proxy management and error handling to address access issues.
-- **Output**: CSV files containing detailed user comments, ratings, and profile information【9†source】.
+- **Output**: CSV files containing user comments, ratings, and profile information【9†source】.

 ### 3. Word Cloud Visualization